symforce-org/symforce/docs/development.rst

 *************************************************
 Logging
 *************************************************
-Symforce uses the `logging <https://docs.python.org/2/library/logging.html>`_ module.
+SymForce uses the `logging <https://docs.python.org/2/library/logging.html>`_ module.
 You can import and use the logger like this:

 >>> from symforce import logger
 >>> logger.warning('houston, we have a problem')